OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 ## Picture Object as Inline Image

 * Picture Object as Inline Image is only supported for DOORS as Source system.
-* To sync Picture Object as Inline image in Target System, user needs to map the Picture field in OpsHub Integration Manager.
+* To sync Picture Object as Inline image in Target System, user needs to map the Picture field in <code class="expression">space.vars.SITENAME</code>.
 * As no revision is created for updating/deletion of image in Picture Object, to sync any update in image in Picture Object, an update in any of the other fields for which revision created is required.
 * As per DOORS documentation, some pictures when exported/read using API, may have a black border.
 * The only supported export format is format PNG, so on the target side, the PNG image is always synced